hirwajluc/tctssf/SWAGGER_SETUP.md

 ## ✅ Swagger is Now Configured!

-The Swagger/OpenAPI documentation has been successfully set up for the TCTSSF API.
+The Swagger/OpenAPI documentation has been successfully set up for the RDB SLS API.

 ## Accessing Swagger UI